 Finding a dark spot can be easy.
-Where it can be difficult is finding spot that is kept a little warmer.
+Where it can be difficult is finding a spot that is dark but kept a little warmer.
 This area can’t be a place that’s warm just sometimes; it needs continual warmth.
 If you don’t have a seedling heat mat, then it’s time to get creative.

 I’m into tech so the first thing I think of is my computer.
 If your computer runs warm you can set it on or under it to keep the warmth.
 I’ve also used our home camera DVR box and hot water heater with some success.

 After seeds pop they can start growing pretty quickly.
 It’s important to remove them soon after sprouting or the seedlings can become elongated, reaching for the light.